Relintai/pandemonium_engine_docs/development/cpp/configuring_an_ide/qt_creator.md

    :figclass: figure-w480
    :align: center

+Note:
-.. note:: If the build fails with `Could not start process "scons"`, it can mean that `scons`
+ If the build fails with `Could not start process "scons"`, it can mean that `scons`
           is not in your `PATH` environment variable.
 In this case, you'll have to specify the full path to the SCons binary.